Configuration

 Error handling

-Failed formatters preserve original code with a warning
+Failed formatters preserve original code with a warning (failures are never cached)

 Language compatibility